nazar-art/flight-parser/README.md

     run class `net.lelyak.FlightParserAppApplication`

-##### After you will see in console that application started:
+You will see in console that application started:

-    net.lelyak.FlightParserAppApplication    : Started
+    net.lelyak.FlightParserAppApplication    : Started FlightParserAppApplication in ... seconds

 You can access following URL in a browser: